Twins vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Baltimore Orioles and Anthony Santander ready for the first of a three-game series against Byron Buxton and the Minnesota Twins on Friday at Oriole Park at Camden Yards.
+Anthony Santander and Byron Buxton will be among the stars on display when the Baltimore Orioles face the Minnesota Twins on Saturday at 4:05 PM ET, at Oriole Park at Camden Yards.

-Bookmakers list the Orioles as -110 favorites on the moneyline, while giving the underdog Twins -110 moneyline odds to win.
-An 8.5-run over/under is set in this game.
+The Orioles are favored in this one, at -140, while the underdog Twins have +115 odds to upset.
+An 8.5-run total has been set in this contest.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.